 Redo lumbar spine kyphoplasty

-Patient presenting with back pain.
-MRI performed on July 3rd reveals an acute osteoporotic L1 vertebral body compression fracture.
-Original kyphoplasty was performed on June 4th.
-Second kyphoplasty to fix the new fracture was performed on July 16th.
+Lower back pain.
+MRI reveals an acute osteoporotic L1 vertebral body compression fracture.
+Original kyphoplasty was performed one month earlier.
+Redo kyphoplasty to fix the new fracture was performed on 12 days after the diagnostic MRI.

 Lumbar Spine X-Ray

 First image is the post-procedure lateral view of the spine obtained after the initial L1 kyphoplasty.
 Second image is the post-procedure lateral view of the spine obtained after the redo kyphoplasty.

 After discussing potential risks with the patient, a redo kyphoplasty to repair the L1 fracture was performed 12 days after the new diagnostic MRI.
 The L1 vertebral body was localized fluoroscopically in two different planes (AP and lateral).
 Using fluoroscopic guidance, a trochar needle was inserted and advanced into the right and left posterolateral aspects of the vertebral body.
 A hand drill was used to create a track for the insertion of a balloon.
 Two balloons were positioned within the vertebra and inflated.
 The balloons were then removed and liquid polymethylmethacrylate bone cement was injected into the vertebral body.
 The trocar needles were then pulled back and removed.
 The patient showed no signs of post-procedural complications.

 Four days later, a call to the patient showed that no back pain was present.

 1 case question available

 A redo kyphoplasty is a viable option after having one performed, especially if the initial kyphoplasty did not inject enough cement to stabilize the vertebral body which is what we suspect in this case.
 Therefore we filled her vertebral body with an additional 8 mL of cement which resolved her pain.